 For example, for patient registration, the start of the registration process is triggered by the patient presenting at the facility in person or contacting the facility by phone or via e-mail.
 Registration staff initiates the command “Register a New Patient” or “Look up Existing Patient” in the facility’s EHR system to initiate the specific record for Step 1.
 This record may contain several documents/forms (Patient Registration Form, Medical and Social History Update Form, Information Exchanges Consent Form, patient’s privacy and confidentiality protection forms, etc.).

-For the functions that follow the registration (Step 1), the completed set of documents/forms for Patient Registration in EHR (Record 1) serves as a trigger to begin the next step, e.g., triage (Step 2) that trigger the Record 2 set of documents/form (e.g., the history & physical form) to be completed.
+For the functions that follow the registration (Step 1), the completed set of documents/forms for Patient Registration in EHR (Record 1) serves as a trigger to begin the next step, e.g., triage (Step 2) that triggers the Record 2 set of documents/forms (e.g., the history & physical form) to be completed.

 Patient’s registration, admission, disposition, and discharge/transfer define the status (states) of the patient’s interaction within the healthcare facility.
 EHR system must support the document flow across all patient states within the episode of care (Figure 8 and Table 11).
 EHR system must also capture change in these states via the Open and Closed record status associated with each state.
 (Please see Use Case A1.2 for Open and Closed records as well as Use Case A3.1 for the Audit log of the records in the episode of care).